Bouillabaisse is an aromatic stew made with a fish base and a variety of fish and shellfish.

 The most common fish in the dish are monkfish, mullet, and conger.

-Of course, many other kinds of fish can be incorporated.
+Of course, many other kinds of fish can be used.

 The kinds and amounts of ingredients that go into a recipe very by region.